christophvj/VCMS/README.txt

   -Run the script to create the database and its tables.
 Choose one of the following options:
   -Option 1: Run DummyData.sql to populate the database with full dummy data.
-  -Option 2: Run AdminOnlyData.sql if you only want the default admin account without other test data.
+  -Option 2: Run Clean_Launch.sql if you only want the default admin account without other test data.

 Updating the Connection String
 -Before running the project, you must update the connection string in the DatabaseControls.cs file to match your local SQL Server instance.